Forest-Protocols/safe-scan-provider/README.md

 ## Quickstart

 As a Protocol Owner you want to make life easy for Providers that will be adding offers to your Protocol and servicing clients.
 That's why you need to create a Provider Template that each Provider will be running to deliver to its clients.
-We have already implemented all of the Protocol level functionality.
+We have already implemented all of the Network level functionality.
 The only thing you need to do is to define the Protocol specific code.

 ### 1. Fork and edit the repository